Regulation of Counselling and Psychotherapy in Ireland

 - The Association for Psychoanalysis and Psychotherapy in Ireland (APPI)

 - The Irish Association of Christian Counsellors (IACC)

 - The Irish Association for Play Therapy and Psychotherapy (IAPTP)

 - The Irish Institute for Cognitive and Humanistic Psychotherapy (IICHP)

 - The National Association for Pastoral Counselling and Psychotherapy (NAPCP)

 CounsellingandTherapy.com’s Therapist Verification

-In order to provide you, the user, with the reassurance you need around the qualifications and accreditations of counsellors and listed on this site, those designated with the Verified Therapist will have been independently confirmed by us as having been members of one of the Professional bodies listed at the time of registering with us at CounsellingandTherapy.com.
+In order to provide you, the user, with the reassurance you need around the qualifications and accreditations of counsellors and psychotherapists listed on this site, those designated with the Verified Therapist will have been independently confirmed by us as members of one of the professional bodies listed above, at the time of registering with us at CounsellingandTherapy.com.

 All of these organisations subscribe to the current QQI education and training standards as set down by the NFQ and are committed to meeting the requirements for Statutory Regulation in due course.